-Grassfires can start and spread quickly, especially on days when the Fire Danger Rating is Severe, Extreme or Code Red.
-Fire Danger Ratings tell you how dangerous a fire would be if one started.
-As the ratings increase, so does the risk of uncontrollable fire.
+Grassfires can start and spread quickly, especially on days when the Fire Danger Rating is Extreme or Catastrophic.

 Understanding rural grassfire risk